mapeditor/tiled/docs/manual/automapping.rst

 ^^^^^^^

-So with this rule we want to put the bent in shore line tile in the top left corner, hence we don’t care which tile has been there before.
-Also we don’t care about the tile in the lower right corner. (probably water, but can be any decorative watertile, so just ignore it).
+So with this rule we want to put the bent in shore line tile in the top left corner, hence we don't care which tile has been there before.
+Also we don't care about the tile in the lower right corner. (probably water, but can be any decorative watertile, so just ignore it).

 +-----------------------------------------------------------------+------------------------------------------------------------------+-------------------------------------------------------------------+